The mission of the ACMO 2000 Certification Program is to equip condominium management firms to provide quality service by:

-- developing a series of core operational standards which when followed will provide for consistently high quality service;
+- developing a series of core operational standards;

-- measuring condominium management firm’s performance against the operational standards and certifying those firms who meet the standards;
+- certifying those firms who meet the standards; and

-- providing a structure for the ongoing measurement of the firm’s performance.
+- providing a structure for ongoing measurement of the firm’s performance.

 - Firms can choose to be ACMO corporate members and to embark on the certification process.

-- Second, the threshold for seeking certification is not biased towards large or established firms.
+- The threshold for seeking certification is not biased towards large or established firms.
 This meets a government concern over non-discriminatory access.

 Fair and credible

-- Third, the program is based upon measurement (audit) to a common standard by an independent party.
+- The program is based upon measurement (audit) to a common standard by an independent party.
 This ensures the program has fairness and credibility.

 - Firms develop systems based upon the standards set out in the ACMO 2000 Manual